-Forecast of the path of storm Koinu about to enter the East Sea.
+Forecast of the path of storm Koinu entering the East Sea.
 (Source: VNDMS) |

-Development and impact of storm Koinu
+Developments and impacts of storm Koinu

-Forecast time | Sea area of influence | Strong wind | Wave height | ||
+Forecast time | Affected sea areas | Strong winds | Wave height | ||

 Wind level (Bophorus level) | Direction | Height (meters) | Direction | ||

-Night 3/10 | Northeastern Sea of the North East Sea | Level 6-7, gusts level 8-9.
-Rough seas. | North to Northwest | 2-4m | North Northeast |
+Night of October 3rd | The northeastern sea of the North East Sea | Level 6-7, gust level 8-9.
+Rough sea. | North to Northwest | 2-4m | North Northeast |

 In addition, on the day and night of October 3, in the eastern sea of the central East Sea, the sea from Quang Tri to Quang Ngai, the sea from Ca Mau to Kien Giang and the Gulf of Thailand, there will be showers and thunderstorms.

-During thunderstorms, there is a possibility of tornadoes and strong gusts of wind level 6-7.
+During thunderstorms there is a possibility of tornadoes and strong gusts of wind level 6-7.

 Warning